-On May 26, 2020, Heritage announced the intent to launch its own series of formulated extraction products under the brand name Purefarma, which will be sold through Voyage.
-The Purefarma brand will be sold through recreational channels and will feature several products that consumers have previously identified with having potential medical benefits, including CBD tinctures and a CBD vape pen made without any carrier oils or added flavours.
-The Company will be marketing Purefarma Sun (Sativa), Purefarma Moon (Indica) and Purefarma Earth (CBD) vape cartridges initially in British Columbia, Alberta and Manitoba, with plans to expand to the rest of the country thereafter.
+On May 26, 2020, Heritage announced the intent to launch its own series of formulated extraction products under the brand name Purefarma, which will be sold through its licensed facilities.
+The Purefarma brand will be sold through recreational channels and will feature several products that consumers have previously had access to under the patient to patient regime, including CBD focused products such as elixirs and vape pens.
+Discussions with provincial boards are on-going particularly with the Company's vape pens given they are produced without any carrier oils or added flavours.

-On June 4, 2020, the Company signed an agreement to purchase the Pura Vida brand and trademark for CDN\$75,000, satisfied by the issuance of 500,000 common shares of the Company at a value of CDN\$0.15 each.
-Pura Vida is an award winning legacy cannabis brand recognized primarily for its superior tinctures, concentrates, and vape cartridge products.
+On June 4, 2020, the Company signed an agreement to purchase the Pura Vida brand and trademark for \$75,000, satisfied by the issuance of 500,000 common shares of the Company at a value of \$0.15 each.
+Pura Vida is an award-winning legacy cannabis brand recognized primarily for its superior tinctures, concentrates, and vape cartridge products.
 The Pura Vida brand will be marketed primarily as Heritage's recreational offering and is a complement to the above referenced Purefarma med/rec brand.

-Full spectrum Sativa, Indica & Hybrid Honey Oil Vape Cartridges, as well as Daybreak and Nightfall full spectrum THC tinctures will be sold through provincial cannabis stores across Canada, beginning in British Columbia, Alberta and Manitoba in July.
+On June 16 and 18, 2020, the Company announced the initial Pura Vida products - full spectrum Sativa, Indica & Hybrid Honey Oil Vape Cartridges, as well as Daybreak and Nightfall full spectrum THC tinctures.
+Select products will be sold through provincial cannabis stores across Canada, beginning in British Columbia and Manitoba in September 2020.